Meeting and event planning in the time of COVID-19

 - Until further notice, use of the Lobby 7 pillars and event reservations for the Institute’s major outdoor spaces are suspended.

-- The MIT Museum building will remain closed through December 31, 2020.
+- The MIT Museum building remains closed.

 - Event registration: Although there are no in-person events right now, the registration requirement is adjusting to current circumstances and we ask that DLCs register online events that meet the conditions described on the event registration page.